 Just three easy ingredients in today’s chocolate milkshake recipe.

 - Chocolate Cake- homemade chocolate cake is incredible, but really any leftover birthday cake will suffice.
 Stale?
 No problem.
 And make sure you grab a slice with lots of frosting!!

 - Milk– you’ll just need a splash, so use what you have in house!

 How to Make a Chocolate Milkshake

-Making Cake Shakes are no more difficult than making a typical chocolate milkshake.
+Making Cake Shakes is no more difficult than making a typical chocolate milkshake.